 It’s common for dancers to unintentionally undereat.
 Busy schedules and high levels of physical activity can diminish hunger cues.
 And if you’re not eating enough throughout the day or week, then you’re likely throwing off your fullness cues as well.
 To start, take a look at this article, which dives into a dancer’s calorie needs.

 Step 2: Challenge The Food Police

 Straight from the 10 Principles of Intuitive Eating, Challenge The Food Police involves banishing the chatter learned from years of messages telling you what you “should” and “shouldn’t eat.
 That voice in your mind that tells you what’s “healthy” versus “unhealthy” and “good” versus “bad.”
 Challenge it and remember: some foods nourish your body while others nourish your soul.
-And by the way, this doesn’t mean we’re totally forgetting about nutrition!
-Utilize gentle nutrition to make informed, not obsessive choices is the goal.
+And by the way, this doesn’t mean we’re forgetting about nutrition!
+Utilizing gentle nutrition to make informed, not obsessive choices is the goal.
 You can learn more about this here.

 Step 3: Use Food Neutrality to Diminish The Moral Value of Food